j-h-a/go-pro-mounts/README.md

 9. Glue on the nut (if not done already), being careful not to allow excess glue to block the hole or glue the thumb-screw in place.

 This connector section can be super-glued back-to-back with a bi-pronged connector at any angle you like (not restricted to 90 degrees rotation like the official ones), or even glued back-to-side to make a dog-leg connector.
-You can also stick it directly onto wherever you want to mount your camera, the notches in the sides are there to get a better contact when sticking it to things with mouldable materials such as [Sugru](http://www.sugru.com).
+You can also stick it directly onto wherever you want to mount your camera, the notches in the sides are there to get a better contact when sticking it to things with mouldable materials such as [Sugru][].

 ![Tri-pronged connector clamped](http://j-h-a.github.io/go-pro-mounts/connector_triprong_00_clamped.jpg)